Empire Model Steam Engines

 Empire Number Model No. 92

-Again no date on this one.
+Probably made around the same time period as the 90.
 This small vertical engine has a copper boiler, pressed plate base and oscillating cylinder.

-Empire Variable Speed Unit
+Empire Model Number B34 Variable Speed Unit

 Never seen this before but it came up on ebay recently.